Make Your Older Products Digital with the Help of 3D Scanning

 In theory, there are no size limits for scanning, but in practice, the size and the form of the object have an impact on its scannability as well as define the type of a usable scanner.
 Other limitations are set by the lightness, object’s reflectiveness and wanted precision.
 Glossy surfaces may have to be coated with a special spray developed for the purpose before scanning.

-We have three types of scanners in use, suitable for different use cases.
+We have different types of scanners in use, suitable for different use cases.

 Contact us, we’ll investigate your product’s scannability and give you a quote.